 10. Dodge Challenger SRT 392

 As you’re about to find out (if you didn’t know already), Dodge’s dynamic duos comprised of various Challengers and Chargers are pretty much the same when it comes to performance.
 They are fitted with exactly the same powertrains, and only their size makes the difference.
-That said, Challenger SRT 392 is slightly faster than its Charger counterpart with max top speed of 182 mph (compared to 175 mph).
+That said, the Challenger SRT 392 is slightly faster than its Charger counterpart with max top speed of 182 mph (compared to 175 mph).
 0 to 60 time comes to around 4.5 seconds, but we feel that 6.4L V8 with 485 hp and 475 lb-ft of torque should definitely fare better than that.
+Still, it’s one of the fastest muscle cars around!

 9. Chevrolet Camaro SS